oweitman/ioBroker.mytime/README.md

   Placeholder for the next version (at the beginning of the line):
   ### **WORK IN PROGRESS**
 -->

 ### 1.1.1 (2024-11-13)

 - fix problem with start of vis2, exclude widgets for vis2

 ### 1.1.0 (2024-11-12)

+- IMPORTANT: Changed Datapoint names and datastructure for the configuration, no migration you have to enter all configurations again
 - add some new commands to restart the countdown time in place
 - repair save command
 - removed vis dependency from io-package.json